SurekaP1/Telecom_Customer_Churn_Analysis/README.md

 1. Clone the repository:
 git clone https://github.com/SurekaP1/Telecom_Customer_Churn_Analysis.git
 2. Open Power BI Desktop and load the `.pbix` file or connect to your dataset.
-3. Refresh the dashboards to view updated visuals.
+3. Refresh dashboards to view updated visuals.
+4. Open the report PDF to review key findings, insights, and recommendations.